Tribox-Design/tribox-gatsby-website/content/work/izza-garlic/index.md

   To address these concerns, Izza Garlic came up with a way to spice up homemade meals and simplify home cooking and meal prepping for everyone in the city.
 client: Izza Garlic
-services: Brand Strategy, Brand Identity, Packaging, Messaging Brand, Audit Brand, Brand Development, Copywriting
+services: Brand Strategy, Brand Identity, Packaging, Messaging, Brand Positioning, Copywriting
 featuredOn:
   - featured:
       name: Packaging Of The World